bsurc/pracprog/doc/design.md

 - Create a web service for accessing the dataset over a network
 - All students write tools to use the service (any language)
-- All students write a service on the server (any language) For the purpose of Raptor Research/Biology, the dataset will be the entire (up to September 2018) eBird database.
+- All students write a service on the server (any language) For the purpose of the Biology department, the dataset will be the entire (up to September 2018) eBird database.
 The data is individual species sightings around the world since 2002.
 This data may not directly apply to research, but obviously may have the potential to.